 American Civil Liberties Union (ACLU)...concerns itself with citizens who believe that civil rights as a citizen have been violated.
-An ACLU chapter is located in Lansing at 711 W. Shiawassee, 484-3176.
+The Lansing ACLU chapter may be contacted at P.O.
+Box 15034, Lansing 48901, 484-3176.

 Consumer Protection Division...of the Michigan Attorney General's Office, handles complaints concerning goods or services.
 They are empowered to act immediately if the situation warrants it.
 The office is located at 525 W. Ottawa, Room 670, Lansing, 373-1140.